Teemperor/ClangAutoModules/README.md

 ##############
 ############## ClangModulesCMake
 ##############
-include(clang-modules/ClangModules.cmake) # Only this line is needs to be added!
+include(clang-modules/ClangModules.cmake) # Only this line needs to be added!
 ##############